johnston9/shot-caller/TESTING.md

 ## The Creative Features

 ### Scenes Workspace
-Description: View and create Scene pages containing Breakdowns, Cast and Background, Shotlists, Storyboards, Scripts, and Workspaces.<br>
+Description: View and create Scene pages containing Breakdowns, Characters and Background, Scripts, Storyboards, Shotlists, and Workspaces.<br>

 #### Scenes Page
+Description: This page displays all the currently added Scenes and the "Script" tab to the Script page where the whole Script can be uploaded and viewed.

 - Use Case: View all the Scenes<br>